-Constructing and operating the Galveston Bay Storm Surge System would primarily impact open bay bottom habitat.
-Quantification of impacts to open bay bottom habitat are difficult because the subtidal bay bottom areas are part of a large and dynamic system for which no community-based models are available and species-specific models would only target specific habitats, not the whole system.
+Constructing and operating the Galveston Bay Storm Surge System would primarily impact open bay bottom habitat through loss of subtidal bay bottom habitat.
+This presented two challenges: how to determine the mitigation need and how to mitigate for open bay bottoms.

+Challenge 1: Quantification of impacts to open bay bottom habitat are difficult because the subtidal bay bottom areas are part of a large and dynamic system for which no community-based models are available and species-specific models would only target specific habitats, not the whole system.
 As well, seasonal shifts in fauna and siltation further complicate selecting a species-specific model.
-The interagency team considered developing a model that would be better suited to quantifying open bay bottom impacts; however, concerns arose over how to mitigate for open bay bottom.
-In general, the quality of open bay bottom is consistent where present, so there are no locations where actions could be taken to create lift in the quality of the habitat.
-To mitigate for the loss, additional bay bottom would have to be created through removal of other habitat types, such as oyster reefs, sea grass meadows, or salt marshes, each of which are substantially more productive and a relatively scarce and significant habitat that would result in a net-loss that would require additional mitigation.
-Terrestrial habitat could also be converted to open bay bottom; however, this poses its own challenges for comparison of FWOP and FWP conditions.
+The interagency team considered developing a model that would be better suited to quantifying open bay bottom impacts.

+Challenge 2: The resource agencies and study team had significant concerns over how to mitigate for open bay bottom.
+Typically, the first mitigation technique considered to offset the loss is to identify low quality existing habitat and restore the habitat to increase the quality and gain lift.
+However, no low-quality open bay bottom habitat exists within a reasonable distance to the impact area to offset the loss (i.e. the quality of open bay bottom is consistent where present and can't be modified to create lift).
+The second most common mitigation technique would be to create habitat somewhere within a reasonable distance to the impact area.
+To create additional open bay bottom, other habitat types, such as oyster reefs, sea grass meadows, or salt marshes, would have to be converted to open bay bottom.
+This would result in losses to habitat types that are each substantially more productive, relatively scarce and considered significant habitats that would result in a net-loss of those habitat type that would then require mitigation for the mitigation.
+Terrestrial habitat could also be converted to open bay bottom, but there is concern that where terrestrial could be converted it would be too far inland to truly offset the loss and the new site would become part of an estuarine system rather than open bay system.

 The interagency team worked through these challenges and identified a strategy to quantify the impacts and calculate commensurate mitigation.
 The team decided to use a meta-analysis developed by the National Marine Fisheries Service (NMFS) that they use to determine compensation for interim losses related to oil spills and other environmental impacts.
-A meta-analysis is a statistical technique that combines the results of several studies and pools them to estimate the ratio of average productivity between pairs of estuarine habitats across all three trophic levels (Peterson et al. 2008).
+A meta-analysis is a statistical technique that combines the results of several studies and pools them to estimate the ratio of average productivity between pairs of estuarine habitats across all three trophic levels (Peterson et al. 2007).

-The team decided to assign a surrogate HSI score of 1.0 (optimal habitat) for open bay bottom, since available models did not accurately reflect existing condition in Galveston Bay.
+The team decided to assign a surrogate HSI score of 1.0 (optimal habitat) for open bay bottom, since all open bay bottom areas in Galveston Bay are consistent in quality and available models did not accurately reflect existing conditions of the overall system in Galveston Bay.
 As well, the team assumed that any location which was permanently converted to non-subtidal habitat (e.g. permanent structures and gate islands), was assumed to be a complete and permanent loss (i.e. HSI score of 0.0 or habitat not present).
 After the area of permanent loss was identified at each location, the HUs were calculated by multiplying the acreage by 1.0.
 This resulted in the total HUs/AAHUs under the existing and FWOP condition and the loss expected under the FWP condition (Table 4).